DRAMA-QUEEN - How I Bombed As a Theater Major, Yet Acquired a Key to Great Acting

 My arms wrap more tightly around my knees.
 My chin plops down upon them and I have no doubt my bottom lip would rival any drama-queen’s.
 I am distraught.
 I require a snowbank in which to throw myself as my gaze burns holes into the skin of Stephan's left knee that shows through the frayed slash in his jeans.
 I wouldn’t be surprised to learn that smoke is billowing out my ears because I am going to have to drop my theater major, and I have no idea what I will do with my life instead.

-CHOOSE YOUR OWN ADVENTURE --UP NEXT: FINDING FAITH - In A Box of Old, Important Things --OR: If you missed what happened next in the chronological order, I've already detailed how my discovery of belly dance a few weeks later pulled me out of this funk and changed the trajectory of my entire life. --OR: if you missed my pre-collegiate days on the stage, why I was convinced that I was ugly, and why I put a lock on my self-expression at such a young age, you can find all that HERE.
+CHOOSE YOUR OWN ADVENTURE --UP NEXT: FINDING FAITH - In A Box of Old, Important Things --OR: If you missed what happened next in the chronological order, I've already detailed how my discovery of belly dance a few weeks later pulled me out of this funk and changed the trajectory of my entire life. --OR: if you missed my pre-collegiate days on the stage, why I was convinced that I was ugly, and why I put a lock on my self-expression at such a young age, you can find all that on THE ISLAND OF MISFIT TOYS.

 --OR: how I started using movement instead of words to EXPRESS MYSELF.